Table of Contents Show

 There are many things to do in Albuquerque, New Mexico, but you can head out of the city and explore the surrounding areas.
 Here are a few places to visit on a one-day trip.

 Santa Fe: Just an hour’s drive from the city, Santa Fe in northern New Mexico is an artistic community with many dining places and lovely old buildings to explore.

-The Turquoise Trail: A driving route between Albuquerque and Santa Fe, it passes through old mining towns and numerous attractions along the way.
+The Turquoise Trail: A driving route between Albuquerque and Santa Fe, it passes through old mining towns and numerous attractions.
 Ranging from historical attractions to craft stores, this drive is scenic and fun.

 Acoma Pueblo: It is one of the oldest inhabited settlements in North America, situated atop a large mesa and inhabited by the Acoma tribe.
 This pueblo can be visited on your own or by taking a guided tour.

-Visiting and living in Albuquerque New Mexico, provides both visitors and residents with so much fun and enrichment.
-There is no better place to spend a weekend or longer in the United States.
+Visiting and living in Albuquerque, New Mexico, provides visitors and residents much fun and enrichment.
+There is no better place to spend a weekend or longer than the United States.

-The many fun things to do and the scenic places to visit are making Albuquerque New Mexico, one of the most beautiful places in the U.S.
+The many fun things to do and the scenic places to visit make downtown Albuquerque, New Mexico, one of the most beautiful U.S.